For Dr Richard Wood, expanding his practice meant evaluating his priorities

 As the number of clinics increased, the directors put together a new business model that encourages physiotherapists to be partners.
 “Our commercial model allowed physios to co-own the clinics alongside the other existing clinicians,” says Ganter.
 He says physiotherapists “are all like-minded and incredibly passionate but at the same time, are keen to move into leadership roles within their own clinics”.

-To develop this system and to manage the expansion of the business, they turned to BOQ Specialist’s Simon Moore and Jeff Miller, who helped them manage facilities across property, goodwill, fit-out, equipment, overdraft and personal lending.
+To develop this system and to manage the expansion of the business, they turned to the team at BOQ Specialist, who helped them manage facilities across property, goodwill, fit-out, equipment, overdraft and personal lending.

 “One of the key elements in the success of our expansion has been enabling young passionate therapists with three or four years' clinical experience to join us as partners,” says Ganter.
 It meant that these prospective partners could use BOQ Specialist’s lending products, which allowed them to obtain equity in businesses while helping to expand them.

 “To expand into a new site, we need that key stakeholder in the clinic with us,” continues Ganter.
 “Obviously for that, they need funding.
-Initially that was difficult for us to get, but Simon and Jeff at BOQ Specialist have been able to facilitate funding for those key individuals which has then allowed our business to grow at a much faster rate.
+Initially that was difficult for us to get, but the team at BOQ Specialist have been able to facilitate funding for those key individuals which has then allowed our business to grow at a much faster rate.
 Without BOQ Specialist we wouldn't be where we are now.”

 Roach continues: “I remember one of the Big Four banks saying, ‘It's not a problem at all, but you will need the applicant’s parents to act as guarantor to back the business.’
 The BOQ Specialist team made it possible to create a financially independent journey for some younger therapists coming through.